curl / Development / runtests.pl

 -d

 Enable protocol debug: have the servers display protocol output.
-If used in conjunction with parallel testing, it will be difficult to associate the logs with the test being run.
+If used in conjunction with parallel testing, it is difficult to associate the logs with the specific test being run.

 Run the test event-based (if possible).
-This will make runtests invoke curl with --test-event option.
+This makes runtests invoke curl with --test-event option.
 This option only works if both curl and libcurl were built debug-enabled.

 -f